 Yes, countries such as Croatia, Greece, Israel, Hungary, Germany, Russia, Sweden, and Turkey have dishes similar to the golabki.

-In Greece, they’re called dolmadakia, in Croatia, they’re called sarma, in Croatia they’re called sarmale, in Israel they’re called holiszkes, and in other countries they have different names.
+In Greece, they’re called dolmadakia, in Croatia, they’re called sarma, in Romania, they’re called sarmale, in Israel they’re called holiszkes, and in other countries they have different names.

 How Long Can You Store The Polish Golumpki?